CodersCampus/cp/docs/CODER_PACKAGING_INSTRUCTIONS.md

 17. You may see "**Import as Maven project**", if you do, select **Maven**, as this is how you need to import this project.
 18. **cp** should populate within the **Project Explorer** side panel of **Eclipse IDE**.

-### Run cp
+### 5. Run cp
 19. To run **cp** application you will traverse through the **cp** folder structure clicking the dropdown arrows as you go.
-  - That path is, cp/src/main/java/com.coderscampus/cpApplication.java.
+  - That path is, `cp/src/main/java/com.coderscampus/cpApplication.java`.
-  - Open CPApplication.java
+  - Open `CPApplication.java`.
-  - Press the green `Run` button to run application or right click on main method of CPApplication.java, and select `Run As` > `Java Application`.
+  - Press the green `Run` button to run application or right click on main method of `CPApplication.java`, and select `Run As` > `Java Application`.
-20. You should see the Spring Boot design in the console with a bunch of other content.
+20. You should see the **Spring Boot** design in the console with a bunch of other content.

 <img style="border-radius: 10px" width="600" alt="Running cp" src="images/4_runningCP.png">